Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L2/L2_test_fcn.rst

 .. code-block:: bash

-  make run TARGET=sw_emu/hw_emu
+  make run TARGET=hw_emu

-The above command tests and verifies the FCN kernel via AMD Vitis |trade| software-emulation or hardware-emulation.
+The above command tests and verifies the FCN kernel via AMD Vitis |trade| hardware-emulation.
-Once the emulations are passed, you can use the following command to build FPGA bitstream and launch the kernel on AMD Alveo |trade| U250/U50 FPGA card.
+Once the emulation is passed, you can use the following command to build FPGA bitstream and launch the kernel on AMD Alveo |trade| U250/U50 FPGA card.

 .. code-block:: bash